federico-moretti/grid-wall/README.md

 # Grid Wall

-Straightforward package that will simply create a grid and flow its children it the higher position available.<br>
+Straightforward package that will simply create a wall like grid moving its children it the higher position available.<br>
 It tracks new children and if their height change and flow accordingly.

 ## Features